meiyor/Time_Spectral_Granger_Causality_EEG/README.md

 $$
     \hat{x(t)} = \sum_{k=0}^{p} A_{k} x(t-k) + \lambda \sigma(t)
 $$

+Before running any GC estimation take into account the following limitation of this toolbox:

 1) EEG time-series are **highly colinear** and can generate singularities and numerical instabilities if model overfitting is not controlled propely.
 Measures, such as, Spectral Radius larger than one, or $A$. or $\Sigma$ prediction singularities are used by the toolbox to control matrix colinear ill-condition of each estimation.
 This information is shown during the estimation using **disp**.